-May G over 2 years ago from Philippines
+May G almost 3 years ago from Philippines

 I have a friend just like this.
 He fixes everything for everyone in the neighborhood.
 I get to "hold the light" for him occasionally but it is usually his son.
 Great man, really makes a difference.

-Chad almost 3 years ago from Lehi, UT
+Chad about 3 years ago from Lehi, UT